Rick Tyler

-Richard Seburn Tyler Jr. (born October 10, 1957) is an American Christian Identity pastor and far-right political candidate from Tennessee.
+Richard Seburn Tyler Jr. (born October 10, 1957) is a perennial political candidate from Tennessee.
 Tyler first attracted significant media attention in 2016 when he erected a billboard that read "Make America White Again" when running for the United States House of Representatives as an independent.
 He has unsuccessfully run for multiple offices since 2010, and announced that he would run for president in 2020 on the American Freedom Party ticket.

 Early life

 Rick Tyler was born on October 10, 1957, in Miami, Florida, the youngest of three children of Richard Seburn "Dick" Tyler (1926-2020) and Felecie Chapin Tyler.
 His parents were raised in Nashville during the 1930s and 1940s.
 Tyler's father served in the U.S. Navy during World War II and attended the University of Tennessee on the G.I.
 Bill where he received an engineering degree from the University of Tennessee.
 He worked for 37 years with Florida Power and Light.
 Tyler describes his upbringing as "solidly middle class and conservatively traditional."

 Tyler claims that he became a Christian on July 4, 1979.
 He states that he moved from Miami to Rock Hill, South Carolina in 1981 to become the operations manager of a Belk department store.
 He states that he then moved to Fort Myers, Florida, in 1983.